tiberius7777/R-numtheory/README.md

 Please feel free to contribute, though.

 ##Functions implemented so far:
+- is.int(n): Check if numer is a whole number, as a workaround given that base::is.integer doees not do this
-- is.integer(n): Check for whole number
+- is.posint(n): Check for positive whole number
 - is.prime(n): Check for prime number, working well for numbers up to 10¹¹.
 - is.even(n): Check if number is even
 - sieve(n): Sieve of Eratosthenes, optimized for large numbers up to 10⁸